ThisIsSidam/Learning-Cpp/README.md

 The other thing is that.........
 Well, I forgot what it was, but it was something, I'll edit when I remember it.

+Well, the course I was doing on Udemy has ended, and now I'm gonna start making some small projects.
+They'll be here soon.

 Thank you Everyone,
 Anshu Kumar Singh a.k.a.
 Sidam